KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

     Instruments of enacted law—signs that the internal state of Coherence can now act within the external world responsibly and with stabilizing force.

 * **The Halo (Aionic Saturation expressed through Theonic Light):**
-    The luminous field surrounding the crowned being, representing Aionic saturation manifesting outward as centropic radiance.
-This is the visible expression of the inward synthesis—the world perceiving what the soul has become.
+    The luminous field surrounding the crowned being, representing centropic radiance manifesting outward from inward synthesis.
+This is the visible expression of achieved coherence—the world perceiving what the being has become.

 ---